 The term mobility as a service (or the digitalization of mobility) is used to label the bundling of transportation services to users through an information technology platform.
 Conventionally, transportation service providers tended to operate within their respective silos, and it could be difficult for a user to move across different modes (services).
 Each developed its own information systems to manage its operations and related activities.
 These systems were designed for intra-agency use, but the information was not usually shared with other stakeholders.
 Thus, each transportation service provider was trying to optimize its services and market share even if more efficient transport alternatives could be available in some cases.
 This standard model is being challenged.

-Urban congestion, difficulties at providing additional transport infrastructure, inflexible and regulated public transit agencies, and the diffusion of ICT created an environment suitable for the digitalization of mobility.
+Urban congestion, difficulties in providing additional transport infrastructure, inflexible and regulated public transit agencies, and the diffusion of ICT created an environment suitable for the digitalization of mobility.
 It includes three major layers:

 One of the earliest forms of implementation of mobility as a service involved tolls, where different toll agencies collaborated to develop common toll collection systems across their network, mainly with the use of RFID tags.
-Air travel was also disrupted when online travel aggregators started offering online platforms where users could book their own tickets, a service that travel agents until then dominated.
+Air travel was also disrupted when online travel aggregators started offering online platforms where users could book their own tickets, a service that travel agents dominated until then.
 This form of disintermediation was far-reaching for the competitiveness of air travel.
-Bicycle sharing services were also widely implemented in large metropolitan areas as niche support to mobility.
+Bicycle-sharing services were also widely implemented in large metropolitan areas as niche support for mobility.
 So far, ride-sharing services have been the most effective form of mobility digitalization since they pool a large number of vehicles across entire metropolitan areas.